jnguyenbee/CS4393UIProject/README.md

 <a name="install"></a>
 ### Installing packages
-> Open up your terminal in the root directory and run this command:
+> Open up your terminal in the serve directory and run this command:
 ```
 npm install
 ```